© 2020 Andrew Gray (1 of 1)

 General habitat alteration and loss

-Etymology: The specific name calcarifer refers to the triangular dermal flap on the heel (from the Latin calcar, or spur, and fero, to carry)
+The specific epithet “calcarifer” refers to the triangular dermal flap on the heel which points outward when the frog is at rest (from the Latin “calcar”, meaning “spur”, and “fero”, meaning “to carry”) (Duellman 1970).

 Duellman, W. E. (2001).
 The Hylid Frogs of Middle America.
 Society for the Study of Amphibians and Reptiles, Ithaca, New York.